 Simply put, keyword research can:

-For example, let's say I have a sleep blog.
-I chose the subject how to fall asleep easier for a blog post.
-I know what I want to write about, but is it something people are looking for?
-Do people search for the phrase " how to fall asleep or do they use other words that mean something similar?
+For example, let's say I have a blog about sleep.
+I chose the topic " how to fall asleep more easily "for a blog post.
+I know what I want to write about, but is it something people are searching for?
+Are people searching for the phrase " how to fall asleep "Or do they use other words that mean something similar?"

 Here are some additional helpful tips for conducting effective keyword research to ensure your blog marketing efforts stay on track: